Erlemar/pytorch_tempest/README.md

 >>> python train.py
 ```

 The default version of the pipeline is run on imagenette dataset.
-To do it downdload the data from this repository:
+To do it, download the data from this repository:
 https://github.com/fastai/imagenette
-unzip it and define path to it in conf/datamodule/image_classification.yaml path
+unzip it and define the path to it in conf/datamodule/image_classification.yaml path